Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 Having an APRC means you can do any work you’d like in Taiwan, and you can keep the card forever.
 If you leave Taiwan for more than 183 days in a year, you have to notify them online in order to maintain it.

-With an ARC, you don’t have to fill in arrival forms when you fly in to the country, and ARC holders have been allowed to enter or exit Taiwan throughout the COVID-19 pandemic.
+With an ARC, you don’t have to fill in arrival forms when you fly in to the country, and ARC holders were allowed to enter or exit Taiwan throughout the COVID-19 pandemic.

 The Gold Card